lirg/pewpewclackclack/README.md

 The second feature would be zoom-in features.
 The user should be able to click on a state and this will zoom into the desired state.
 The state will be more detailed with county lines.
 Big cities will be marked on the map.

+The third feature will be a parallel coordinates graph under the map with data from the current time from all three datasets.
+If the map view is the entire United States, then the data for the parallel coordinates will be from the entire US.
+If the user is zoomed into the state, then the parallel coordinates graph will only feature data from the state.
+In addition, the user can also click on major cities, and this city's data will be reflected in the PC graph.

 ## Optional Features

 ## Project Schedule